Running Endurance: How to Build Lasting Stamina

 Advanced Endurance Training Tools

-• Tempo Runs: Controlled efforts just below threshold build aerobic strength and mental discipline.
+• Tempo Runs: Controlled efforts below threshold build aerobic strength and mental discipline

-• Progression Runs: Start easy and finish hard.
-Great for teaching pace control and race finish readiness.
+• Progression Runs: Start easy and finish strong.
+Great for teaching pace control and race finish readiness

-• Double Sessions: Two shorter runs in a day to increase volume while minimising impact.
+• Double Sessions: Two shorter runs in a day used to increase volume while minimising impact

 Common Endurance Training Mistakes

 Endurance is not built in one session.
-It’s built in the thousands of small decisions you make across months of training.
+It is shaped by the thousands of small decisions you make across weeks and months of training.
 Easy days matter.
-So do rest days and so does sticking to the plan.
+So do rest days and nothing replaces the consistency that comes from trusting a well designed plan and respecting the process.

 How do I start building endurance?